The Gift (Buffy the Vampire Slayer): Plot

 Glory's minions build a tower for the ritual to open the gates between dimensions.
 Buffy and her allies confront Glory just as the ritual is to begin.
 Willow launches a magic attack, confusing and dazing Glory, while restoring Tara's sanity.
 Buffy attacks Glory with the Dagon Sphere, but Glory manages to destroy it.
 As they fight, Glory punches off her head, revealing she has been actually fighting Buffy's robot double.
 Buffy surprises Glory by attacking her with Olaf's hammer, and then races to save Dawn, but Glory slows her down as they battle on the tower.
 The two of them fall to the ground below, where Xander uses a crane to hit Glory with a wrecking ball, making Glory bleed.
 Buffy beats Glory with the hammer until she reverts to Ben, but spares his life, telling him that Glory must never return or they will both die.
 With the others' attention diverted, Giles dispassionately kills Ben by suffocating him, to prevent Glory's re-emergence.

 With the window of time to stop the ritual about to close, the Scoobies spot someone up on the scaffolding with Dawn.
 Willow telepathically tells Spike to go up to Dawn, and she and Tara magically clear a path for him by throwing aside Glory's minions and guards.
 Spike finds the demon Doc threatening to start the ritual.
 A fight ensues, but Doc tosses Spike off the scaffolding and then cuts Dawn with shallow slashes that bleed steadily, starting the apocalyptic ritual.
 Buffy reaches the top, pushes Doc off and frees the captive Dawn just as the portal between dimensions opens.
-Dawn is willing to sacrifice herself to seal the portal, but Buffy, realizing the true meaning of the First Slayer's revelation, stops her.
-Buffy throws herself into the portal, which closes when she dies, leaving her friends devastated.
+Dawn is willing to sacrifice herself to seal the portal, but Buffy, comprehending the true meaning of the First Slayer's revelation, stops her.
+Realizing that since Dawn has her blood and that her own death can stop the ritual, Buffy throws herself into the portal, which closes when she dies, leaving her friends devastated.
 She is buried with the epitaph, "She saved the world.
 A lot."

+Development

+Written by Joss Whedon, the episode was originally conceived as the series finale.
+After its airing, the series was left "in limbo" before its network changed to UPN for its final two seasons.